 Maija Linnala is The IARS International Institute’s User Engagement Leader.
 She works to ensure that IARS remains true to its user-led mission.
-She currently leads on the development, delivery, monitoring and appraisal of all IARS’ User Groups.
-She also leads on the delivery of local, national and international projects and carries out qualitative and quantitative research and evaluations.
+She currently leads on the development, delivery, monitoring, and appraisal of all IARS’ User Groups.
+She also leads on the delivery of local, national, and international projects and carries out qualitative and quantitative research and evaluations.
 In addition, Maija line manages a number of IARS’ volunteers and interns.

 Maija has a wide range of experience in the field of public policy and working in the third sector.
 She has a particular interest in restorative justice and in evidence-based research and policymaking in the UK.
-Before joining IARS, Maija was working as a policy research assistant for her local MP and she gained experience in the areas of international affairs, economy, health and social care, education, environment and rights and equalities.
-She has also worked in a multicultural center supporting cultural identities and promoting integration.
+Before joining IARS, Maija was working as a policy research assistant for her local MP and she gained experience in the areas of international affairs, economy, health and social care, education, environment, and rights and equalities.
+She has also worked in a multicultural centre supporting cultural identities and promoting integration.
 She is currently conducting user- and victim-led research.
 At IARS Maija wishes to contribute to the transparent debate on the rightful treatment of disadvantaged individuals in the field of human rights and policy.

 Maija holds a BA degree in International Migration and Ethnic Relations by Malmö University, Sweden, and a MA degree in Public Policy and Practice by the University of Greenwich, UK.
 She is a native Finnish speaker and is fluent in both English and Swedish.